 I alluded to this principle when I said that your Estimates and Proposals should be bi-lingual in an earlier post, that they needed to speak two languages, Cost and Selling Price.
 The objective of a good Estimating System is to ACCURATELY account for the labor, material, overhead and profit, then AUTOMAGICALLY translate those costs into a selling price.

-In my Effective Estimating Seminar at IWF-2018, we will go through the 10 1/2 Attributes of Accuracy, but in this context, I just don’t have the bandwidth to go that deep into this subject matter.
+In my Effective Estimating Seminar at IWF-2018, we went through the 10 1/2 Attributes of Accuracy, but in this context, I just don’t have the bandwidth to go that deep into this subject matter.
 The primary point being, that if we abide by these 10 1/2 Attributes of Accuracy, we will have what I like to call a “full figured” Estimate (now you will know why I like to use the word sexy when speaking about Estimates and Proposals), which makes certain your client is comparing apples to apples, not apples to broccoli.

 In all my years of being a cabinetmaker, and owning a custom cabinet manufacturing business, there have been two predominate estimating methods that I hear discussed often.
 The most popular (or at least it seems that way in the Southeast) is pricing cabinetry by the linear foot, the second being pricing cabinetry by the square footage of the face of the cabinetry.
 If I dig back deep enough into my pretty darn old memory banks, I even remember a formula where the cabinetmaker would add up all his material costs and multiply that by a factor (usually 3 back then, no telling what it is now).

-Pretty much every cabinetmaker figures out fairly quickly that linear footage and square footage estimating methods are not only not accurate (1 ten foot cabinet with 3 drawer fronts, 3 drawer boxes, 3 drawer guides, 6 doors and 12 hinges costs the exact same amount as 10 one foot cabinets that have 10 drawer fronts, 10 drawer boxes, 10 drawer guides, 10 doors and 20 hinges using either method), and that these methods provide no way to translate material costs to selling price.
+Pretty much every cabinetmaker figures out fairly quickly that linear footage and square footage estimating methods are not only not accurate (1 ten foot cabinet with 3 drawer fronts, 3 drawer boxes, 3 drawer guides, 6 doors and 12 hinges costs the exact same amount as 10 one foot cabinets that have 10 drawer fronts, 10 drawer boxes, 10 drawer guides, 10 doors and 20 hinges using either method), these methods provide no way to translate material costs to selling price.
 If your hinges go up by $0.30 a pair, how much do you adjust your per linear footage or square footage price?
 If your sheet-goods go up by $0.10 a square foot, how much do you adjust your per linear footage or square footage price?

 Today we covered the Accuracy of our Estimates.
 In our next and final article in this Effective Estimating series, we will look at “The end depends upon the beginning.”